-SECTION 6 Medicaid
+SECTION 6 Medicaid (Medi-Cal)

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-In California, this program is called Medi-Cal.
+MediCal is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
+In California, this program is called MediCal.
 Some people with Medicare are also eligible for Medi-Cal.

-The programs offered through Medi-Cal that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+The programs offered through Medi-Cal help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These Medicare Savings Programs include: